 Looking Ahead

 The industry has celebrated AI’s ability to summarize and explain.
 The next wave will be judged by its ability to act—reliably, safely, and within the rules that govern finance operations.
-For SaaS companies, MCP is the missing link between intelligent analysis and accountable execution.
+MCP is the missing link between intelligent analysis and accountable execution.

 Take Action: Close the Execution Gap Before Your Competitors Do